gohugoio/hugo/content/en/functions/templates/Defer.md

 : The key to use for the deferred template.
 This will, combined with a hash of the template content, be used as a cache key.
 If this is not set, Hugo will execute the deferred template on every render.
 This is not what you want for shared resources like CSS and JavaScript.

 data (`map`)
-: Optional map to pass as data the deferred template.
+: Optional map to pass as data to the deferred template.
 This will be available in the deferred template as `.` or `$`.

 ```go-html-template